Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Some basic combinatorial topology.

 \begin{lem} Let $\De$ denote a polytopal complex, and let $\sigma$ be any $\ell$-cell of $\De$.
 If $\Lk_\sigma \Delta$ is $k$-connected, then $\De$ is, up to homotopy equivalence, obtained from $\De-\sigma$ by successively attaching cells of dimension $\ge k+\ell+2$. \end{lem}

 \begin{proof} By a stellar subdivision at $\sigma$ and Lemma~\ref{lem:join}, it suffices to address the case $\ell=0$, i.e.,the case when $\sigma=v$ is a vertex.
-We may furthermore assume that $k\ge 0$, since the claim is trivial otherwise.
+We can furthermore assume that $k\ge 0$, since the claim is trivial otherwise.